Factorizations of finite groups: Supersolvable and CLT groups

 \begin{lemma} Let $p$ be an odd prime and let $n\geq1$.
-Let $G$ be a group of order $4p^n$ whose the Sylow $p$-subgroup is normal.
-If a Sylow $2$-subgroup of $G$ is elementary abelian, then $G$ is supersolvable. \end{lemma} \textit{Proof.} This statement was proved in \textsc{Steps 2} and \textsc{3} of Lemma \ref{lemma_group_of_order_4p^n}.
-In these steps of the proof of Lemma \ref{lemma_group_of_order_4p^n}, $p$ can be an arbitrary odd prime.
+Let $G$ be a group of order $4p^n$ with a normal Sylow $p$-subgroup.
+If a Sylow $2$-subgroup of $G$ is elementary abelian, then $G$ is supersolvable. \end{lemma} \begin{proof} The proof is the same as in Lemma~\ref{lemma_group_of_order_4p^n}, except that here only the case of an elementary abelian Sylow $2$-subgroup occurs.
+The assumption $p\equiv1\pmod4$ was used there only for the cyclic case $Q\cong C_4$, which is absent here.
+Hence $G$ is supersolvable. \end{proof}